Reports: Soto, Bell to Padres in historic deadline-day blockbuster - TSN.ca

 and Jarlin Susana plus Hosmer (3-$39M after this season) to Wash for Soto/Bell.
 That is probably the most substantive deal in deadline history

 The package of prospects heading back to Washington in the deal includes infielder C.J.
-Abrams, left-hander MacKenzie Gore, outfielders Robert Hassell III and James Wood, righty Jarlin Susana and first baseman Eric Hosmer.
-Hosmer is due after $20 million this season followed by three years at $13 million per season.
+Abrams, left-hander MacKenzie Gore, outfielders Robert Hassell III and James Wood and righty Jarlin Susana.
+First baseman Eric Hosmer reportedly rejected being included in the trade as his 10-team no-trade clause involved the Nationals.

-According to Jon Heyman of the New York Post, Hosmer has a no-trade clause in his contract and has not yet consented to the deal, though Heyman adds there is a belief they will figure things out.

-Eric Hosmer has been notified he’s in the agreed-upon deal.
-He has a no-trade and hasn’t consented yet.
-Belief is they will figure this out however, one way or another.— Jon Heyman (@JonHeyman) August 2, 2022
+Source confirms what Jim is saying.
+Deal will go through with or without Hosmer.
+Padres still must decide what to do with him.— Ken Rosenthal (@Ken_Rosenthal) August 2, 2022

 The Los Angeles Dodgers and St. Louis Cardinals were the other finalists in the Soto sweepstakes, it was reported by many over the weekend.